naveenkumarkalisetty/Agent-P/README.md

 1. **CAPTCHAs:** The agent cannot natively bypass CAPTCHA or reCAPTCHA challenges.
 If it hits one, the user must currently intervene manually if the browser is exposed, or the automation will halt.
 2. **Highly Custom Dropdowns:** While I've implemented aggressive logic to handle custom `<div>`-based comboboxes, heavily obfuscated React/Vue dropdowns that do not use standard accessibility tags might occasionally be missed or fail to open.
 3. **Multi-Page Applications:** Currently, the state loop is optimized for long single-page forms.
 Automatic complex multi-page navigation (clicking "Next", mapping the new DOM, and continuing) is not yet supported.
 To work on this we may need to perform either
- - (i) Parse entire multi-page forms fields then start mapping then agent will fill automatically
+ - Parse entire multi-page forms fields then start mapping then agent will fill automatically
- - (ii) Parse one page at a time and need user to verify fields and click next to resume the automation, telling the agent to do the parsing, mapping again for that page
+ - Parse one page at a time and need user to verify fields and click next to resume the automation, telling the agent to do the parsing, mapping again for that page

 ---